yellowee/MOJE-how-do-i-qa/README.md

 And check again.

-3. Libraries for nokogiri gem
+5. Libraries for nokogiri gem
 One of the gems - nokogiri - requires few libraries to be installed first:
-- In OSX 10.9+ you may need to install xCode command tools to allow you to install libiconv.
-`xcode-select --install`

 - Install libraries:
 `brew install libxml2 libxslt libiconv`